vault27/Foundation/paloalto.md

 - Choose application exceptions
 - Choose signatures exceptions
 - Configure Wildfire ML
-- Stream
+- Stream-based malware prevention engine, which inspects traffic the moment the first packet is received - good performance
 - Default generates alerts for the SMTP, IMAP, and POP3 protocols while blocking for FTP, HTTP, and Server Message Block (SMB) protocols
 - Minimize traffic inspection between trusted security zones
-- Machine learning to PE - Portable executable, ELF (executable and linked format), and MS Office files and on the PowerShell and shell scripts in real time
+- Machine learning is used to identify malware in real time in: Portable executable, ELF (executable and linked format), and MS Office files, PowerShell, shell scripts
-- WildFire-based signatures
+- WildFire-based signatures are used in addition to Antivirus
 - WildFire inline ML, you must possess an active WildFire subscription

 ### Anti-Spyware